-One can, with a certain provocation, to summarize the pulling of I Ching to a procedure allowing to obtain a random series.
-The technique of pulling with the coins in is revealing.
-Pulling with the rods of yarrow, although more complex, also underlies a game of chance to the well-known laws.
+One can, with a certain provocation, to summarize the drawing of I Ching to a procedure allowing to obtain a random series.
+The technique of drawing with the coins in is revealing. drawing with the rods of yarrow, although more complex, also underlies a game of chance to the well-known laws.

 To apprehend Yi-King under the mathematical angle misses a little poetry, but does not betray of anything its fundamental principles.
 On the contrary, this angle opens on a perception fractale world.
 The whole is in one, even if we cannot circumscribe it (this is why a first rod is isolated in precondition to the first transformation of the first line).
 A way of describing this recursivity, this overlap - with the manner of the Russian headstocks - is to consider the world complexes the human one, by means of figures drawn from another sphere; by respecting certain proportions.
 Just like the golden section revealed the beauty in the fabrics of Masters, the rods deliver 6 magic numbers to us forming a key.

 Basic probability: The yin and the yang

 drawing by the coins gives the following probabilities: